 - Applications must arrive at our office by 17:00 (JST) on the last day of the application period.
-Incomplete or late applications will not be considered.
+Incomplete or late applications will not be accepted.
 It is the applicant's responsibility to ensure that all required documents reach the Discovery Office by the deadline. - Application documents will not be returned for any reason. - Applications may be rejected at any time, including during or after admission or enrollment, if it is determined that the applicant has made a false statement on any part of the application. - If a document with a former name is submitted, please attach a document stating both your former and current names, and the date of the name change. - Applicants may reapply.
 However, please update and revise the application documents as necessary.
-Please note that all documents must be resubmitted, and new application fees will apply.
+Please note that all documents must be resubmitted, and new application fees will apply. - When an applicant engages in or attempts to engage in any misconduct, or fails to follow the instructions of the interviewers, they may be disqualified from the selection process and a complaint may be filed with the police.
+The following actions are considered as misconduct: - (a) Intentionally providing false information on the Application Form and submitting an application with a photo of someone other than the applicant. - (b) Providing answers to other examinees or assisting in cheating. - (c) Using any item other than those specified by Okayama University during the exam. - (d) Using any equipment other than the one specified for use during the interview. - (e) Communicating with others during the examination period. - (f) Any other act that may compromise the fairness of the exam or be considered misconduct by Okayama University.